stucchio/Homepage/content/has_your_conversion_rate_changed.md

 ## Bayesian Inference

-Bayesian inference takes our rough intuition - that we should consider a drop in conversion rate at $@ t = 14 $@ - and quantifies it.
+Bayesian inference takes our rough intuition - that we should consider a drop in conversion rate at $@ t = 14 $@ to be more likely than before - and quantifies it.

 To do Bayesian inference, we need to come up with a prior.
 As a prior, I'll assume that a drop in conversion rate is unlikely - only 2%.
 I'll also assume that the probability of a drop occurring at any given time is equal.